Mathematics, Statistics & Physics Wichita State University Logo

 Figure 2

 (b) Find an example of such a linear system whose graph is given by Figure 3.
-The three planes intersect at a single point.
-Thus the linear system has exactly one solution; the point that lies on all three planes.
+The three planes intersect at a single point, the origin.
+Thus the linear system has exactly one solution: the point that lies on all three planes.

 The plot of three intersecting planes in 3 dimensional space.